GOP gubernatorial candidate Joshua Freed sues Inslee over coronavirus ban on religious gatherings

 “If a Washington citizen can visit a marijuana shop or grocery store to buy goods in a responsible and socially distanced manner, how are they not allowed to practice faith-based activities and have spiritual fellowship using the same precautions?”
 Freed said in a news release announcing the lawsuit.

 Mike Faulk, a spokesman for Inslee’s office, referred requests for comment to the governor’s reelection campaign, “because the plaintiff is running for governor.”
-An Inslee campaign spokesman did not immediately respond to a request for comment.
+An Inslee campaign spokesman declined to comment.

 Freed, who participated in a protest against Inslee at the state Capitol in Olympia over the weekend, is among several Republican candidates for governor vying to attract attention and support to get past the August primary and face off against Inslee in November.